コノム konomu's notebook

 Here are the correct interpretations of these sentences.

-After Tarou entered the room, he turned on the light.
+After Taro entered the room, he turned on the light.

-After Tarou entered the room, I turned on the light.
+After Taro entered the room, I turned on the light.

-The subordinate clause in both (1) and (2) can’t contain a topic.
-But this isn’t true of all subordinate clauses.
+The subordinate clause in both (1) and (2) can’t contain a topic, but this isn’t true of all subordinate clauses.
 These subordinate clauses in particular are strongly subordinate, which means they can’t exist without the main clause.
+We’ll go over levels of subordination in the next section.

 Levels of Subordination